Bates College: Museum of Art

 Founded in 1955, the Bates College Museum of Art holds contemporary and historic pieces.
-In the 1930s, the college secured a private holding from the Museum of Modern Art of Vincent van Gogh's Starry Night, for students participating in the 'Bates Plan'.
 It holds 5,000 pieces and objects of contemporary domestic and international art.
 The museum holds over 100 original artworks, photographs and sketches from Marsden Hartley.
-The MoA offers numerous lectures, artist symposiums, and workshops.
-The entire space is split into three components, the larger Upper Gallery, smaller Lower Gallery, and the Synergy Gallery which is primarily used for student exhibits and research.
-Almost 20,000 visitors are attracted to the MoA annually.
+Almost 20,000 visitors visit the museum annually.

 Bates-Morse Mountain Area

 This conservation area of 600 acres is available to Bates students for academic, extracurricular, and research purposes.
-This area is mainly salt marshes and coastal uplands.
-The college participates in preserving the plants, animals and natural ecosystems within this area as a part of their Community-Engaged Learning Program.
-Due to its overall size, the site is frequently used by other Maine schools such as Bowdoin College for their Nordic Skiing practices.
+Due to its overall size, the site is frequently used by other Maine schools for their Nordic skiing practices.